anomaly/lab-python-server/README.md

 ```
 openssl rand -base64 20
 ```
-> This can be used to generate secrets
+> This can be used to generate secrets which the application uses, folllow more notes on how to cycle secrets in this guide.

 ## Python packages